sebpiq/WAAClock/README.md

 Web Audio API doesn't provide a comprehensive API for scheduling things in the time.
 For example, it is hard or impossible to cancel events once they have been scheduled ; there is no way to schedule a custom event ; there is no way to schedule repeating events.

-`WAAClock` adds a very thin layer allowing you to play with the time in a more easy way :
+`WAAClock(audioContext)` adds a very thin layer allowing you to play with the time in a more easy way.

 **Schedule and cancel built-in Web Audio API events**